iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 3 reviews"/>
 </p>

+> This app was making my phone battery drain significantly faster than usual.
+Uninstalled it and sure enough, I'm back to having plenty of charge left at the end of the day.
+Also, I'm not sure how useful it was, when it only reports exposures of 15+ minutes, in a world with highly contagious mutations and aerosols lingering after people have moved on.
+Good idea, but since I'm being extra-careful, I'm uninstalling and having my phone battery function normally.<br> :date: __2021-02-08 18:18:46__

 > Not as useful as I thought it would be.<br> :date: __2021-02-02 08:36:50__

 > App is simple to use.
 Haven't been exposed so not sure if it's working.
 But a new bug has emerged.
 It's no longer updating my exposure checks.
 The notification stays active and can't be dismissed.
 I am uninstalling until it can be fixed.
 Don't feel like seeing a constant notification but isn't actually checking my exposure.<br> :date: __2021-01-13 14:40:41__